Top 12 Most Dangerous Fish in the World 2023 [Must Read]

 List of Most Dangerous Fish

 This fish is considered a terrifying fish.
 It is also termed as one of the ugliest fish in the world.
 The scientific name for Stonefish is Synanceia verrucosa.
 It belongs to the family Synanceiidae.
 Stonefish live at the bottom of the shallow waters of the tropical Indo-Pacific and the shallow waters of the northern half of Australia.
+It si also know as most poisonous fish in the world.

 The Stonefish usually weighs about 5 pounds.
 However, it can grow up to a length of 14 to 20 inches.
 Their body is covered with grey or brown skin with red, yellow, or orange patches.
 The Stonefish can easily blend into its environment, making it a stealthy fish.
 They have sharp spikes on their back which helps them to inject venom.
 Their venom is strong enough to kill an adult human.
 This is why they’re considered the most venomous fish.
 So, always be careful about your surroundings when you go swimming!